Why hire an educational consultant?

 Yes, but the student to counselor ratio in California ranks five times below the national average.
 According to the American School Counselor Association, there is one counselor for every 1,016 students in California.
 High School counselors are excellent but don’t have the time to provide the individualized attention that many students and families are seeking.
 We limit the number of students we work with to ensure success.

 What training or credentials do you have?

 You can learn about our specific qualifications by reading our bios, but we are independent educational consultants and uphold the ethical and professional standards set forth by national counseling organizations for counselors and independent educational consultants.
 We are members of NACAC, HECA, IEC, and WACAC, and our membership within these organizations allows us to stay current on admission trends to meet the needs of our students and their families.
 We attend conferences focused on professional development and college admissions.
 We regularly visit colleges throughout the United States and abroad to learn about academic opportunities and campus environment.
 Come see our wall of college pennants!

 When should you start working with an educational consultant?

 Earlier is best, but there is no wrong time to start.
 Some students choose to wait until the beginning of their senior year, but the earlier students begin the college planning process, the more time they have to research majors and colleges, and the more likely they will feel confident in their choices.
-I like to meet with freshman students to review courses, extracurricular activities, and goals, but I recommend starting the college planning process during sophomore or junior year.
+We like to meet with freshman students to review courses, extracurricular activities, and goals, but recommend starting the college planning process during sophomore or junior year.
 This allows enough time to alleviate the stress of college application deadlines.

 Can you help students with their personal statement?